I have some exercise tips to help get you moving this spring.

 And finally, your GP in Pascoe Vale should also be part of your ‘Exercise Pro Team’.
 If you’re battling a chronic medical condition and need clearance prior to returning to exercise, your doctor can give you some guidance too.

-Exercising with others keeps you motivated.
-It’s fun to share a common goal and exchange stories.
+Exercising with others keeps you motivated and helps you stay on track.
+Plus, it’s fun to share a common goal and exchange stories.

 3. Mix it up